Bruc3U/Projects/README.md

 # School_Projects
-Some of my impactful school project
+Some of my impactful school projects